 I grew up in a Hebrew-speaking home in New York.
 For as long as I can remember, I have been fascinated by language, culture, and belief.

-My writing has appeared in The Gettysburg Review, Gulf Coast, Partisan Review, Poets & Writers, A Public Space and The Wilson Quarterly.
+My writing has also appeared in The Gettysburg Review, Gulf Coast, Partisan Review, Poets & Writers, A Public Space, The Wilson Quarterly, and Zoetrope: All-Story.

 I have worked as a travel columnist for The International Jerusalem Post and as a poetry columnist for BarnesandNoble.com.
-I am currently an associate professor of Creative Writing at Columbia College Chicago, where I direct the graduate program in nonfiction, and I am a contributing editor at A Public Space as well as a mentor for The National Yiddish Book Center.
+I am currently an associate professor of Creative Writing at Columbia College Chicago, and I am a contributing editor at A Public Space as well as a mentor for The National Yiddish Book Center.